PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Experiment

-A key innovation of {\name} compared to LoRA and other PEFT methods, which rely solely on linear transformations for modeling weight updates, is the introduction of non-linear activations within the adaptation neural network.
-Since the choice of non-linear activations directly influences the learning process and the dynamics of weight updates, we investigate the impact of different non-linear activations on overall adaptation performance to address RQ3.
-Specifically, we compare {\name} using $\sigma_\textnormal{p}(x) = \sin(2\pi x)$ as the non-linear activation function with {\name} using ReLU, $\sigma_\textnormal{p}(x) = \max(0, x)$.
-The results are presented in Table~\ref{tab:non-linear-choice}.
-To ensure a fair comparison, the number of trainable parameters remains the same, and hyperparameters such as learning rate are optimized to maximize performance.
-The specific hyper-parameters for the sinusoidal non-linear activation setting are provided in Appendix~\ref{cv-hyper}.
+One key innovation of {\name} compared to LoRA and other PEFT methods, which rely solely on linear transformations for modeling weight updates, is the introduction of non-linear activations within the adaptation neural network.
+Since the choice of non-linear activations directly affects the learning process and the dynamics of weight updates, we investigate how different non-linear activations affects the adaptation performance to address RQ4.
+To this end, we perform experiments on the StanfordCars benchmark using various non-linear activations, including ReLU, Leaky ReLU, GELU, Tanh, and sinusoidal activation ($\sigma_\textnormal{p}(x) = \sin(2\pi x)$).
+Corresponding results are presented in Fig~\ref{fig:neat_multiple_nonlinear}.
+To ensure a fair comparison, the number of trainable parameters is fixed.
+We optimize other hyperparameters such as learning rate for better performance.

-According to the table, using the sinusoidal non-linear activation generally results in better vision adaptation compared to using ReLU.
-Specifically, {\name} with sinusoidal activation outperforms the ReLU-based {\name} in 6 out of 8 tasks, particularly in DTD and FGVC.
-This observation aligns with our theoretical analysis in Section~\ref{sec:theore}, which suggests that {\name} with sinusoidal activation has equal or greater expressivity compared to using ReLU.
+From the figure, the best performance achieved by different activation functions is similar, indicating that the adaptation potential of various activations is comparable.
+This implies that {\name} can benefit from various type of nonlinearity induced by different activations.
+However, it is also worth noting that sinusoidal activations encounters a performance drop at large learning rates.
+Consequently, tuning basic hyperparameters such as learning rate can still be beneficial.
+In conclusion, we suggest ReLU as a default choice in execution, given its practical simplicity~\citep{teney2024neuralredshift}.